Should I Get Tested for COVID-19 Today?

 Spreading COVID-19 to others over the next seven days

-So, what information does the WTT Calculator for Individuals use, and how do those inputs factor into your results?
+So, what information does the WTT COVID Risk Quiz use, and how do those inputs factor into your results?

 After more than a year of headlines comparing COVID-19 rates across the US (and around the world), no one should be surprised that location matters.
 If the rate of COVID-19 is high where you are, it’s more likely that at least some of the people you come in contact with will be infected.
 That makes your chance of having or getting the virus more likely to be high, even if you don’t come into contact with that many people.